wsvincent/djangox/README.md

 > A batteries-included Django starter project.
-For a production-ready version see the book [Django for Professionals](https://djangoforprofessionals.com).
+To learn more try the books [Django for Beginners](https://djangoforbeginners.com), [Django for APIs](https://djangoforapis.com), and [Django for Professionals](https://djangoforprofessionals.com).

 ## 🚀 Features